 Multiple Disk Clutch Assembly

-When a clutch is used as a holding device the outer splines are fit into slots in the transmission case.
-When the assembly is applied, the member is locked to the case.
-This type of clutch is considered case held, grounded or "locked" to the case.
-A spring or set of springs is used to move the piston assembly to its parked position as hydraulic pressure is released.
+When a clutch is case held, the outer splines slide into slots in the transmission case.
+When the clutch assembly is applied, a member is locked to the case.
+This type of clutch is considered case held, grounded, or "locked."
+A spring or set of springs returns the piston assembly to its parked position when hydraulic pressure is released.